near-guildnet/nearup/README.md

 ```
 Wait a few seconds, and restart nearup:
 ```
-nearup betanet
+nearup guildnet
 ```
 The output will show a new genesis checksum:
 ```
-Warning: current deployed version on betanet is 650b69863207ac6be5b55d2b2f8761dc89821b49, but local binary is 56622f45.
+Warning: current deployed version on guildnet is 650b69863207ac6be5b55d2b2f8761dc89821b49, but local binary is 56622f45.
 It might not work
 Remote genesis protocol version md5 997a44a7b94fdb680d87548d7dd9a572, ours is 309f5819133d4399f4a0bab054fa3c38
 Update genesis nearkat with 'ed25519:A5DL4iByp1EbYYpRVrpoKwBBA5YKkPdK6L1hLsTmcQrv' Starting NEAR client...